gracelang/language/languageSpec/spec.md

 Object constructors are expressions that evaluate to an object with the given attributes.
 Each time an object constructor is executed, a new object is created.
-In addition to declarations of fields and methods, object constructors can also contain expressions (executable code at the top level), which are executed as a side-effect of evaluating the object constructor.
+In addition to declarations of fields, methods, and types, object constructors can also contain expressions (executable code at the top level), which are executed as a side-effect of evaluating the object constructor.
 All of the declared